Why CISOs Are Slow-Rolling Agentic AI (And Why That's Actually Smart)

 In financial services, where regulators like FFIEC, NCUA, and the OCC expect documented access controls and audit trails, that gap is not abstract.
 It is an examination finding waiting to happen.

 Splunk's 2026 CISO Report, surveying 650 global CISOs, found that only 6% have fully deployed agentic AI in security operations.
-Not because they don't see the value.
+Not because they do not see the value.
 Because they see the risk.
 86% fear agentic AI will increase the sophistication of social engineering attacks.
 82% worry it will increase the deployment speed and complexity of attacker persistence mechanisms.

 These are not Luddites.
 These are the people whose personal liability is on the line.
 More than three-quarters of CISOs now report worrying about personal liability for security incidents, a sharp jump from last year.
 When you are personally accountable for what goes wrong, "move fast and break things" stops being an option.